 Influenced by the colours and landscape during a recent trip to Iceland, I have been experimenting with the cracked mud and craters resist techniques to make felt with fissures in their surfaces.

-I have designed this workshop day to combine this inspiration and explore how to use the 'cracked mud' technique in fact and 3d surfaces.
-You can choose between making a 3d vessel or a seamless cushion incorporating your cracked mud design.
+I have designed this workshop day to combine this inspiration and explore how to use the 'cracked mud' technique in 3d surfaces or a flat panel incorporating your design that can then be made into a wall piece or cushion.

-I will supply images from Iceland for your colour platte and design inspiration, and encourage you to bring along your own images of geographical fissures from the land of 'Fire & Ice' or elsewhere, to work with too.
+I will supply images from Iceland for your colour platte and design inspiration, and encourage you to bring along your own images of geographical fissures from the land of 'Fire & Ice' or elsewhere in the world, to work with too.

 During the workshop you will;

-- learn how to create a template for your own cracked mud design
+- learn how to design and create a template for your own cracked mud design

 This is a great opportunity to learn several new techniques during a one day workshop and apply them to creating a finished object.